|Georgia State Athletics History|

 After spending eight years in the Colonial Athletic Association (CAA), Georgia State became a full member of the Sun Belt Conference on July 1, 2013.
 It began its transition with 10 individual sport teams in the Sun Belt Conference in 2012.

 In just its fifth year in 2014, football will be a full member of the Football Bowl Subdivision (FBS).

-|Georgia State’s men’s teams were part of the TAAC (Trans America Athletic Conference) for 21 years before joining the CAA.
+|Georgia State’s men’s teams were part of the Trans America Athletic Conference (TAAC) from 1983 to 2005, spending 21 years in the league before joining the CAA.
 The TAAC changed its named to Atlantic Sun (A-Sun) in July 2001.
-Prior to that, Georgia State competed five years as a member of the Sun Belt Conference.